iWriteGigs

 B The sample answers questions that the population refuses to answer.

-C The sample is representative of the population.
+C The sample is the same as the population.

 D The sample represents only the working part of the population.